magnumjs/mag.js/README.md

 #### Notes

-* config attribute won't be called with inner id element matchers, use other element matcher selectors
+* config attribute won't be called with inner id element matchers, use other element matcher selectors.
+Fixed in v0.25.5 [Example](http://jsbin.com/lamijigogo/edit?js,output)

 * careful with module instance constructor, can stack overflow if circular reference.
 Don't call instance from within itself or on state, use separate module.
 See examples